Homegear/Homegear-Linux-Touch-Panel-08-DSI-Display-Driver/README.md

 ### Compiling the panel driver and dts

+Note: This info is obsolete, the dkms solution will be used, but I leave it here just in case.

 Just run the two sh scripts in the panel directory (after having the kernel compiled, of course) and they should generate the ko file (the module) and the dtbo file (the overlay).

 ### Installing the driver